West Virginia veteran exits from 2020 presidential race

-While other Democrats around the country are preparing for presidential runs, a retired Army paratrooper and former West Virginia lawmaker is the first to call off his White House bid after just two weeks as a candidate.
+While other Democrats around the country are preparing for presidential runs, a retired Army paratrooper and former West Virginia lawmaker became the first to call off his White House bid after about two months as a candidate Friday.

-Richard Ojeda, a tattooed veteran who recently ran for Congress, says he isn't getting the money or attention needed to sustain a campaign.
+Richard Ojeda says he isn't getting the money or attention needed to sustain a campaign.

-Ojeda stepped down from the state Senate and announced his campaign for the Democratic nomination for president on Veterans Day earlier this month.
-Ojeda said on social media Friday that he was told as a child that anyone could grow up to be president.
+"The last thing I want to do is accept money from people who are struggling for a campaign that does not have the ability to compete," he wrote in a statement on social media.

-He says he now realizes that "unless someone has extreme wealth or holds influence and power it just isn't true."
+The tattooed veteran who recently ran for Congress announced his campaign for the Democratic nomination for president on Veterans Day at the Korean War Veterans Memorial in Washington, D.C.

 Digital Access For Only $0.99